jorenerene/codepen/README.md

 The following projects are currently scheduled for completion:

-* Bootstrap Dropdown Bubbles
+* Bootstrap Dropdown Arrow
 * Page Progress Bar
 * Bunny by Canvas, CSS, or SVG
-* Bootstrap Navbar Backdrop
+* Fontstrap